RobloxAPI/spec/formats/rbxlx.md

 - **Property type:** UDim2
 - **Contains:** elements

-Contains elements for each component of the Ray:
+Contains elements for each component of the UDim2:

 - `XS`: Represents the X.Scale component.
 Interpreted as a [`<float>`][float].
 - `XO`: Represents the X.Offset component.
 Interpreted as an [`<int>`][int].